"How beautiful, how sad, and what a powerful message."

 Executive producer / Conductor

-Award-winning conductor and producer Amy Andersson has toured to over twenty-two countries conducting operatic, symphonic, contemporary, film score and video game repertoire.
+Grammy Award-winning conductor and producer Amy Andersson has toured to over twenty-two countries conducting operatic, symphonic, contemporary, film score and video game repertoire.
 Appearances on the Late Show with Stephen ColbertCBS Morning NewsCBS Evening News and press coverage in the Wall Street JournalForbes and Variety led music critic Norman Lebrecht to call her “America”s most watched Symphony Orchestra Conductor.”

 Ms. Andersson is creator and director of Women Warriors: The Voices of Change, a documentary honoring the strength and heroism of global activists fighting for civil and human rights, environmental rights and the right of every girl to an education.
 Andersson is winner of a 2022 Grammy in “Best Classical Compendium” for the soundtrack which features the music by award-winning composers Anne-Kathrin Dern, Nathalie Bonin, Miriam Cutler, Isolde Fair, Sharon Farber, Starr Parodi, Penka Kouneva and Lolita Ritmanis.
 Andersson was awarded a BMI “Impact Award” and Society of Composers and Lyricists “Jury Award” for Women Warriors.